Primary Care

 • Digestive system: Drinking too much can lead to bloating, gas, and painful ulcers.
 It can also damage your intestines, leading to diarrhea or stomach pain.

-• Reproductive system: Over a longer period, excessive drinking may lead to infertility in women and sexual dysfunction in men.
-If a woman drinks while pregnant, the baby has an increased risk of birth defects and mental development issues.
+• Reproductive system: If a woman drinks while pregnant, the baby has an increased risk of birth defects and mental development issues.

 Drinking heavily and regularly has been shown to be associated with symptoms of depression.
 Alcohol affects the nerve-chemical systems in the body that are important in regulating mood.
 Research has linked symptoms of depression to regular or heavy consumption of alcohol.